aaronbloomfield/pdr/labs/lab06/index.md

 - What problems did you encounter when implementing this lab?
 - How did your shell scripting writing go?
 What do you think of shell scripts so far?

 Basically, we want a summary of your thoughts and experiences with the lab at this point, as well as the results from your timed runs.
 As this is an in-lab report, we don't expect it to be very long winded -- just enough to answer those questions is sufficient.

+### Hints ###

+#### Debugging shell scripts ####
+Shell scripts don't have debuggers, but we can use old-style printing instead: you can always print out the value of the variable through the `echo` command, such as `echo ${variable}`.

+#### Integer division ####
+Bash's arithmetic expansion `$(( ... ))` performs integer division, so as long as you are using integers in the expression itself, you shouldn't run into any issues.

 ------------------------------------------------------------